Wind profiles for WKB Prandtl models based on slope and free air flow: Obtaining the WKB Prandtl model from , , .

 where $\unit[z_{inv}]{\, [m]}$ is the height measured orthogonal to the surface where the temperature inversion takes place.
 If the WKB$_{\epsilon=0}$ model's parameters are fixed, $z_{j}$ and $z_{inv}$ can be calculated numerically.
-We assume that condition (\ref{eq:cond}) must be fulfilled also for the WKB$_{\epsilon>0}$ model.\\ As previously stated, we want to solve a quadratic optimization problem to numerically parameterize the WKB$_{\epsilon>0}$ model in the desired variables $\Tilde{u}_{*}$, $\Tilde{\theta}_{*}$.
+We assume that condition (\ref{eq:cond}) must be fulfilled also for the WKB$_{\epsilon>0}$ model.
+As previously stated, we want to solve a quadratic optimization problem to numerically parameterize the WKB$_{\epsilon>0}$ model in the desired variables $\Tilde{u}_{*}$, $\Tilde{\theta}_{*}$.
 This can be accomplished by a relative error function applying a least squares approach in the following manner:

 with $c=0$ if condition (\ref{eq:cond}) is true and $c=0.1$ otherwise.
 The value $c$ ensures that we get a minimal error of $10\%$ if the condition is not fulfilled.
 Here, $\theta_{*}$ and $u_{*}$ are the parameters dependent on $K_{0}$, $h$, and $Q_{H}$ that can be calculated by means of our first function.
 Thus, we have to minimize the above function in $K_{0}$, and $h$ because according to our first function, $K_{0}$, $h$, and $Q_{H}$ uniquely determine $u_{*}$, and $\theta_{*}$.
 Our procedure to minimize this function is separated into two parts.
 It works by numerically minimizing $f$, see Eq. (\ref{eq:f}), in $K_{0}$ with $h$ fixed (the L-BFGS-B -method is used, \cite{R}; step 2 in the function FindK0h, Fig. \ref{fig:findK0h}).
-After the calculation of the optimal $K_{0}$ for several $h$-values we select the optimal tupel $(K_{0},h)$ by using an interval bisection method, e.g. \cite{Burden2015}. \\
+After the calculation of the optimal $K_{0}$ for several $h$-values we select the optimal tupel $(K_{0},h)$ by using an interval bisection method, e.g. \cite{Burden2015}.
+The algorithm converges and the condition (\ref{eq:cond}) is fulfilled if the function value $f$ provided by this algorithm is $<10$.
+Then the parameterization of the WKB$_{\epsilon}$ Prandtl model is so that the resulting $u_{*}$, and $\theta_{*}$ deviate from the wanted $\Tilde{u}_{*}$, and $\Tilde{\theta}_{*}$ relatively by no more than $\approx 10\%$.
+A problem with this approach are starting values $K_{0} $ for the L-BFGS-B--algorithm and a starting interval where the true $h$ is supposed to be found.
+Therefore, these parameters are application dependent, e.g. wind field in an alpine valley, katabatic wind over a glacier, and so on.
+We have implemented that once condition (\ref{eq:cond}) is fulfilled for the middle $(K_{0},h)$ all corresponding subintervals use this optimal $K_{0}$-value as a starting point for the L-BFGS-B-routine.Thus, our algorithm builds-up a binary tree of suboptimal solutions $(h, K_{0},f(F_0(K_{0},h,Q_{H})))$ among which the one with minimal $f(F_0(K_{0},h,Q_{H}))$ is selected as overall solution.
+This binary tree is programmed as R-function, Fig. \ref{fig:findK0h}, that recursively calls itself until termination.